sdgluck/fetch-background-sync/README.md

 <a href="http://badge.fury.io/js/fetch-sync"><img alt="npm version" src="https://badge.fury.io/js/fetch-sync.svg"></a>
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

-Fetch Sync allows you to proxy fetch requests through the Background Sync API using a simple fetch-like API.
+Fetch Sync allows you to proxy fetch requests through the Background Sync API so that they are honoured if made when the UA is offline!
+Hooray!

 Check out a [live demo here](https://sdgluck.github.io/fetch-sync/).

+_If the browser does not support Background Sync, the library will fall back on normal `fetch` requests._

 ## Install